Rang3l2/HTB-Walkthroughs/Easy-BountyHunter.md

 ```

-The tester decoded the base64 to show the contents of the db.php file obtaining a password.
+The tester decoded the base64 to show the contents of the db.php file, obtaining a password.

 ```
 <?php